My daughter, Isabelle Dolores Anne, was born at 28 weeks on June 8th, 2004.

 Over time I connected with other mothers who had suffered losses, or they reached out to me.
 When I heard about Hand to Hold’s volunteer services in 2014, I felt an instant connection with the program.
 Now I could honor my daughter by turning my experience around to serve other families.
 I started as a volunteer peer mentor, talking to families who had suffered similar losses, sharing my experience and emotions.
 Some of the long conversations I had with parents helped me tap into feelings I had never explored fully, and this helped me process guilt, grief and sadness that I was still holding onto, even after many years.
 I like to think that mentors are helped just as much as mentees during their match.

 In 2015 I returned to the NICU for the first time in nine years.
-I now work as a Hand to Hold Ambassador, helping families navigate their NICU stays, helping them process their emotions during their baby’s hospital stay and beyond, helping them celebrate every milestone their baby reaches or commiserating when a step is taken backwards.
+I now work as the Programs Manager for Hand to Hold, leading our team of Family Support Specialists as they help families navigate their NICU stays, help them process their emotions during their baby’s hospital stay and beyond, help them celebrate every milestone their baby reaches or commiserate when a step is taken backwards.

 Sometimes when I introduce myself to new families, I see they are adding me to the list of yet another person they have met in the NICU.
 But when I say I am a former NICU parent and start talking about the emotional – rather than the practical and medical aspects of a NICU stay – a change comes about their demeanor.
 Their eyes may fill with tears.
 They may ask questions.
 Or they may say nothing at all until the next time I meet them.
 But they now know they are not alone.